Fresh Coffee station appliance garage

 However let’s add some enhancements to make this Fresh Coffee appliance garage a little more original…

-I used brackets and screws which you can find in the appliance garage tutorial HERE.
+I used an hold hinge with screws which you can find in the appliance garage tutorial HERE.

 4. Add some hardware to enhance the crate-look.